 “I’ve never been booted from a bed and I’ve never been left.
 I do the leaving, Ryder, and I also do the choosing.
 However, I never shit where I eat.
 That helps me avoid situations like what happened at the restaurant tonight.
 I don't do the catty bitch routine, and as you noticed I don't fight over men.
 So, I suggest in the future you take my advice and find your pussy in the next town over, otherwise poor Ginger might get the wrong idea when you run into your neighbors.”

 "Harlow Stone is a bit of an emotional terrorist.
 She lures you in, lays the foundation for where you think things will go and BAM!
 Never saw it coming!"

-This journey of mine leave me two choices, and neither satisfy me.
+This journey of mine only leaves me two choices:

 Do I continue on my path towards retribution for my family?

-Or do I focus on the first man to crack my ice-cold heart?
+Or do I focus on the first man to crack my steel encased soul?